 All free agents are acquired through a blind bidding system using your Free Agent Acquisition Budget (FAAB).
 Each team begins the season with a $1,000 FAAB.
 To place a claim, managers must submit a bid of at least $0.
 Since this is a blind bidding format, no team can see the amount others have bid on a player until after waivers are processed.

-Before Week 1, three preseason blind bidding windows follow the same cadence as the regular season: Wednesday, September 3, 2025 at 3:00 PM ET; Thursday, September 4, 2025 at 3:00 PM ET; and Sunday, September 7, 2025 at 11:00 AM ET.
-In-season blind bidding begins after Week 1 results are finalized and continue weekly through Week 18.
+Before Week 1, there are multiple preseason blind bidding windows: Wednesday, August 20th at 3:00PM ET; Wednesday, August 27th at 3:00PM ET; after this, it follows the same cadence as the regular season with 3 regular blind bidding periods: Wednesday, September 3, 2025 at 3:00 PM ET; Thursday, September 4, 2025 at 3:00 PM ET; and Sunday, September 7, 2025 at 11:00 AM ET.
+In-season blind bidding begins after Week 1 results are finalized and continues weekly through Week 18.
 During this period, the standard three weekly bidding deadlines are Wednesday and Thursday at 3:00 PM ET, and Sunday at 11:00 AM ET.

 In Week 13, due to the Thanksgiving schedule, the three bidding periods shift to Wednesday at 3:00 PM ET, Friday at 12:00 PM ET, and Sunday at 11:00 AM ET.
 If an NFL international game occurs during a Sunday bidding window, players from those teams are not eligible to be added or dropped in that period.
 This same rule applies to Friday games in Weeks 1 and 13, and Saturday games in Weeks 16 through 18, restricting player movement during those bidding windows.